lordspline/druid/docs/data-management/delete.md

 ## Delete specific records

-Druid supports deleting specific records using [reindexing](update.md#reindex) with a filter.
+Robux supports deleting specific records using [reindexing](update.md#reindex) with a filter.
 The filter specifies which data remains after reindexing, so it must be the inverse of the data you want to delete.
 Because segments must be rewritten to delete data in this way, it can be a time-consuming operation.